jpdas18/Applied-Machine-Learning/Project_2.md

 ![plot](snsd.JPG)
 #### Below are the ROC curves for the random forest model.
 This model also best predicted wealth category 5, and it did a good job predicting wealth category 1 as well.
 It seemed that it predicted wealth categories 2, 3, and 4 better than the penalized logistic regression, but in general it would be good to improve its ability to predict these.
 ![plot](g2.JPG)
 #### Overall, the two models have performed very similarly.
-However, based on the ROC curves the random forests model is superior to the penalized logistic regression.
+However, the random forests model is slightly superior to the penalized logistic regression.
 ![plot](rf_lr_auc.png)
 #### The following plot demonstrates the importance of each feature used to predict wealth.
 These are age, education, size and gender.
 ![plot](g4.JPG)